MohamedSerhan/SimpleWeatherApp/README.md

 ## Plan ##
 - [x] Begin Project
 - [x] Create a polished README file
-- [ ] Simple UI
+- [x] Simple UI
-- [ ] OpenWeatherMap web service integration
+- [x] OpenWeatherMap web service integration
 - [ ] Extra features to allow user more options in choosing city
+- [ ] Scroll side to side to see different days of weather
 - [ ] UI improvements

 ## Created by ##